Sergio Ramos: 2019–2021: Record caps for Spain

-UEFA Euro 2020 and 2022 FIFA World Cup squad exclusions and retirement
+2021–2023: Squad exclusions and retirement

 Ramos was excluded from the squad for UEFA Euro 2020, following an injury-plagued season.
 His omission marked the first major tournament since Euro 2004 where he was not called for the national team, ending a run of featuring in ten consecutive tournaments.
 A year and a half later, he was excluded from the squad for the 2022 FIFA World Cup.

 Ramos announced his retirement from international football on 23 February 2023 at the age of 36, having not appeared for his country in nearly two years, after new coach Luis de la Fuente told him he would no longer be selected.